weronikaabednarz/Lattice-Gas-Automata/README.md

 # Lattice Gas Automata

-Imitation of the movement of gas molecules.
+Imitation of the movement of substance molecules.

 Project description: